syncfusion-content/wpf-docs/wpf/SfSchedule/Getting-Started.md

 }
 {% endhighlight %}

-Run the above code and now the empty Scheduler can be seen as follows but with no appointments.
-In order to display the appointments on the scheduler, either the local or remote data needs to be passed to it.
+Run the code above and now you can see the empty scheduler as follows, but without appointments.
+To view the scheduler appointments, whether local or remote information must be passed on to the scheduler.

 ![Getting-Started](Getting-Started_images/Getting-Started_img1.png)